-Dr. Ron Tappy is the G. Albert Shoemaker Professor of Bible and Archaeology.
+Dr. Ron Tappy is the G. Albert Shoemaker Professor Emeritus of Bible and Archaeology.
 He also serves as the project director and principal investigator of The Zeitah Excavations, an archaeological field project at Tel Zayit, Israel.
 In addition to completing graduate work at the Jerusalem University College and the Oriental Institute of the University of Chicago, Tappy received an MATS degree summa cum laude from Gordon-Conwell Theological Seminary and his AM and Ph.D. (with distinction) from Harvard University.
 His teaching focuses on the life and literature of the Old Testament period, biblical archaeology, and the history of Israel.
 Tappy's teaching method examines ways in which the broader cultural context of biblical Israel shaped both the world of the biblical writers and, by extension, their theological outlook.
 His research and publication interests center on the interrelated nature of the cultural, political, and economic history of Iron Age Israel as well as the various cultural groups with whom Israel interacted.
 He began excavating at various sites in Israel more than 30 years ago, and his current field research at Tel Zayit involves a full-scale field exploration of a Late Bronze–Iron Age town in the Shephelah (“lowlands”) region of biblical Judah.
 During the 2005 season of excavation, his team discovered an inscription incised in stone of the earliest known, securely datable Hebrew alphabet.
 (See New York Times, Nov.
 9, 2005.)
 He has written articles on a variety of topics, including subjects in biblical archaeology, ancient Israelite burial customs and beliefs about the afterlife, the 23rd Psalm, and the Ten Commandments.
 He is a leading authority on the archaeology of Israelite Samaria and has written two books on that subject.
-Prior to accepting his current position at PTS, Tappy taught at Westmont College in Santa Barbara, Calif., and in the Near Eastern Studies Department at the University of Michigan.
+Prior to coming to PTS, Tappy taught at Westmont College in Santa Barbara, Calif., and in the Near Eastern Studies Department at the University of Michigan.
 He is married to Connie Gundry Tappy and has one daughter, Madeleine Rose Tappy.

 Most people in the Pittsburgh Seminary community know Dr. Ron Tappy as the guy who directs The Zeitah Excavations.
 But many may not know that Ron is also internationally recognized as a world expert on the archaeology and history of Samaria—ancient stomping grounds of Ahab and Jezebel and capital of the northern Kingdom of Israel till the conquering Assyrians swooped in during the late eighth century BCE.